This lemon poke cake is made with a moist and tender lemon cake, lemon condensed milk filling, and lemon mascarpone whipped cream.

 - Line your baking pan with parchment paper!
 This step helps the cake to bake evenly, and it makes sure that your loaf cake will release easily from the pan.

 - Be patient!
-I know it’s extremely tempting to frost this cake as it is pulled out of the oven, but let the cake cool for at least 1 hour so it will be firmer and won’t crumble up, and prevent the frosting from melting.
+I understand the temptation to frost the cake right out of the oven, but it's best to let it cool for at least 1 hour.
+This will help the cake firm up, prevent it from crumbling, and keep the frosting from melting.

 Faq's